 However, we'd like to encourage a deeper kind of planning in retirement, the kind of planning that will not only benefit you financially but will increase your peace of mind.

 It can be emotionally difficult to think about a health issue that might keep you from being able to conduct your necessary business.
 It's even more difficult to think about giving control to a patient advocate should you be hospitalized and unable to make decisions yourself.

 That's why we recommend planning as early in the cycle as possible, before it becomes necessary to do so.

 This section will describe two things you may want to consider as part of your retirement planning:

-- The Financial Power of Attorney, which is needed for your representative to conduct business with the Office of Retirement Services if you become incapacitated, and
+The financial power of attorney, which is needed for your representative to conduct business with the Michigan Office of Retirement Services (ORS) if you become incapacitated, and